 There is nothing about Venice that I can easily forget…this city is truly a charm!
 And experiencing it with Westin Europa & Regina allowed me to discover amazing places to eat in Venice and see the city through the eyes of the locals.

-Disclaimer: I was a guest of Westin Europa & Regina Hotel and their personalised tours.
+Disclaimer: I was a guest of Westin Europa & Regina Hotel.
 All opinions are my own.